-No matter how successful your lawn care company is, you’re going to encounter angry clients from time to time.
+No matter how successful your business is, you’re going to encounter angry lawn care clients from time to time.

 Sometimes, it’s not your fault.
-Accidents happen.
-And we all know about those clients who just like to complain.
+After all, accidents happen, and we all know about those clients who just like to complain.

 Other times, you or your company might be at blame for a situation that can damage the relationship with your clients.

-First – Is this Client Worth Your Time?
+Is This Angry Lawn Care Client Worth Your Time?

 Isn’t the goal to get lawn care clients - not to fire them?